jostmey/dcm/dataset/README.md

 ## Instructions for building database

-Visit `https://immunerace.adaptivebiotech.com/data/`, scroll to the bottom of the page, and click on "Download the data in a zip file here" at the bottom of the page.
-Once you have downloaded the zip file, extract the contents, find the file named `peptide-contents.csv`, and place it in this folder.
+Visit https://immunerace.adaptivebiotech.com/data/, scroll to the bottom of the page, and click on "Download the data in a zip file here".
+Once you have downloaded the zip file, extract the contents, find the file named `peptide-detail.csv`, and place it in this folder.
 Then run the following python scripts.

 ```
 python3 build_db_sequence.py